 As the summer ends and fall comes in with a bang, the month of October brings more than just chunky sweaters and colorful trees.
-For the past 30 years, The National Breast Cancer Foundation has run a hugely successful campaign to increase awareness of and raise funds towards the treatment and cure for breast cancer.
+For over 30 years, The National Breast Cancer Foundation has run a hugely successful campaign to increase awareness of and raise funds towards the treatment and cure for breast cancer.
 For some, it is just another good cause to send a few dollars to; but for others the campaign brings hope.

 Breast cancer awareness month has helped educate and empower women to take responsibility for their own breast health.
 It encourages self-breast exams, mammograms and regular visits with our physicians.
 On the 30th anniversary beginning this month, we applaud them for the amazing work they have done and continue to do in educating an entire generation of women and bringing the issues to mainstream and public conversation.